Rinkeby

 Rinkeby (/sv/) is a district in the Rinkeby-Kista borough, Stockholm, Sweden.
 Rinkeby had 19,349 inhabitants in 2016.
 The neighbourhood was part of the Million Programme.

-The Stockholm metro station Rinkeby was also opened in 1975.
+The Stockholm Metro station Rinkeby was also opened in 1975.

-Rinkeby is noted for its high concentration of immigrants and people with immigrant ancestry.
+Rinkeby is noted for its high concentration of immigrants and swedish people with immigrant ancestry.
 89.1% of the suburb's population had a first- or second-generation immigrant background as of 2007.

 A sociolect called Rinkeby Swedish has been named after Rinkeby.
 It is said to have seen use throughout the suburbs of Stockholm as well as across Sweden, with its development attributed to youth populations in multi-ethnic areas of major cities such as Rinkeby.

 The district was a part of the Rinkeby borough until 1 January 2007, when it was merged with Kista borough to form the Rinkeby-Kista borough.
+The district was practically identical to the borough.

 In the years preceding 2008, the state Social Insurance Agency, state Public Employment Service, banks and postal services vacated their offices in the area.

 In 2010, the official figures stated 15,000 people lived in the area, but officials admitted 17,000 were more likely though uncertainties meant the figure could be higher still.
 Of those, 90% had a migration background and 37.6% were from Africa.
 With the area being home to a large number of immigrants, many from Somalia, the area is sometimes called 'Little Mogadishu'.

 In its December 2014 report, Swedish Police placed it as most severe category of urban areas with high crime rates.

 Demographics

 Rinkeby is inhabited by a diverse array of immigrants.
+In 1970, 12% of Rinkeby had a foreign background.
+In 1996, 74% of Rinkeby were foreign born.
+Most of these immigrants originating from Southern European or non-European countries.

 As of 2011, most were from Iraq (3,155), Iran (2,909), Somalia (2,878), Turkey (1,819), Finland (1,090), Ethiopia (1,026), Eritrea (914), former Yugoslavia (796), Greece (768), Poland (757), Chile (711), Syria (631), China (589), Pakistan (456), India (414), Bangladesh (414), Morocco (344) and Lebanon (289).
 In the 2011-13 period, about 53% of the population originated outside the EU and the Nordic countries.